robertwenner/comics/doc/outputs.md

   trailing slash, e.g., `comics/`.

-* `indexAdjust`: prefix for paths / URLs to other comics, so that navigation linking works in published an non-published comics.
+* `indexAdjust`: prefix for paths / URLs to other comics, so that navigation linking works in published a non-published comics.

 * `root`: points to the server root, to be used to include CSS, static images, or JavaScript code.